Site will be

 Together with other civil society partners, we are working to raise awareness and increase U.S. commitment to global efforts that improve the survival and health of mothers and children under age 5 in low-resource countries.
 Research has shown the importance of investments in early childhood development and the realization of strong development outcomes later in life.
 We are also members of the Thrive Coalition, which is a group of organizations and individuals dedicated to improving all aspects of early childhood development around the world, including child protection, education, health, positive parenting and more.
 This includes pushing for the implementation of the Global Child Thrive Act, which directs the U.S. government to integrate early childhood development programming for vulnerable children and family members throughout foreign assistance programs.

-Erin Kennedy is a leading policy, children’s rights and gender expert with almost 20 years of experience in the field.
+Erin Kennedy is a leading policy and children’s rights expert with almost 20 years of experience in the field.
 Ms. Kennedy is responsible for setting strategic direction for the organization’s business development, U.S. advocacy and external engagement portfolio.
 She holds a bachelor’s degree in Psychology from Duquesne University and a master’s in Public Administration from American University.

 Danielle leads ChildFund’s U.S. government and global advocacy efforts related to online sexual exploitation and abuse of children (OSEAC), violence against children, early childhood development and adolescent girls.
 She is also leading a new initiative to build greater consensus, collaboration and coordination between US-based NGOs and INGOs on OSEAC-related advocacy efforts.
 Danielle holds a bachelor's degree in Foreign Affairs from the University of Virginia and a master's degree in International Relations from the London School of Economics and Political Science.